ianzapolsky/ianzapolsky.github.io/_posts/2014-10-26-gun-violence.markdown

 ## What can be done

-To me, the answer seems simple and clear.
-In our country we have made the purchase and sale of an extremely dangerous device, one whose sole purpose is to eviscerate and destroy whatever it is trained upon, whether that be an inanimate target, a wild animal, or a high school student, *very*, *very* easy.
-If it was less easy to buy guns, I think we would see the number of people who end up owning them go down, and by correlation, the number of poeple who shoot people with them go down as well.
+To me, the answer seems extremely simple.
+In our country we have made the purchase and sale of a highly dangerous device, one whose sole purpose is to eviscerate and destroy whatever it is trained upon, whether that be an inanimate target, a wild animal, or a high school student, *very*, *very* easy.
+If it was less easy for average people to buy guns, I think we would see the number of people who end up owning them go down, and by correlation, the number of poeple who shoot people with them go down as well.